-Spring preload setting:

-Unit for adjustment:

-Click

-O

-Standard:

-Maximum (hard):
+Spring preload setting: Unit for adjustment: Click Minimum (soft): 0 Standard: 10 Maximum (hard): 24 tions, however such adjustments are ineffective and may damage the suspension.

+TIP .

-- When turning the spring preload adjuster in direction (b), the 0 click position and the 1 click position may be the same. - When turning the spring preload adjuster in direction (a), it may click beyond the stated specifications, however such adjustments are ineffective and may damage the suspension.
+- When turning the spring preload adjuster in direction (b), the 0 click position and the 1 click position may be the same. - When turning the spring preload adjuster in direction (a), it may click beyond the stated specifica-